Trait Examination or Character Assassination?

 What am I talking about?
-Since the 1970's and the women's movement, discussing the specifics about women’s choices in relationships, patterns of selection, personality traits, mental health, sexual addiction/deviancy has been largely discouraged and ‘semanti-sized’ as 'labeling the victim' or 'victim blaming.'
+Since the 1970's and the women's movement, discussing the specifics about women's choices in relationships, patterns of selection, personality traits, mental health, and sexual addiction/deviancy has been largely discouraged as 'labeling the victim' or 'victim blaming'.
 It has put the victim off limits for any in-depth understanding other than a victimology theory that was developed in the 1970's.

 To study her is to blame her.
 To measure her traits to see if there are vulnerabilities or pattern typing is to suggest she is flawed.